AutoARIMA

 method{'css', 'mle', 'css-mle'}, optional

-The object function for numeric optimization
+The objective function for numeric optimization

 • 'css': use the conditional sum of squares.